teohxuen/cs50final/README.md

 Fitness60 is a web app that tracks your work outs, your IPPT results and your long term goals.

 ## TODO List
-* All Page
+* Index Page
-    * INSERT MOTIVATIONAL QUOTE
+    * X away from Y target

 * IPPT page
     * page to have a IPPT calculator

 ## Built with
 Python3, Flask, CS50's SQL module